Charles has a well-established and in demand specialist practice in personal injury law.

 - Psychiatric/Secondary Victim claims

-His cases have often involved fatalities and injuries of the utmost severity, brain and spinal damage and complex psychiatric conditions.
+His cases have often involved fatalities and injuries of the utmost severity, brain and spinal damage, pain conditions, and complex psychiatric conditions.

 Charles is regularly instructed to act in personal injury claims which involve allegations of fraud, including claims involving allegations of exaggerated injuries, malingering, and fundamental dishonesty.